 The Tsuka typically is mounted such that it goes completely or nearly completely through the Monouchi.
 Various mechanisms are used to keep the Tsuka attached to the Monouchi so it does not come apart during use.
 Most commonly a Hoshi (rivet or peg) is inserted through both the Monouchi and the Tsuka so that the Tsuka cannot pull out.
 At other times wedges or brads are used to ensure the Tsuka is maintained in the Monouchi.
 This is obviously a key element in the construction of the weapon and must result in a sound joint that cannot come undone during repeated use or from extended wear.

-There are three sections of the Monouchi that warrant mention.
-The Shomen is the portion of the Monouchi that runs from the Tsuka to the Ushiro Atama.
-On the opposite side of the Monouchi in the same location is the Sokumen.
-Further up on this side of the Monouchi, between the embedded end of the Tsuka and the Zen Atama is the Soko.
-These three portions of the Monouchi are often used as striking or blocking surfaces.
+There are three surfaces of the Monouchi that warrant mention.
+The Shomen is the top surface that rests against your forearm when you hold the weapon in its normal position.
+On the opposite side of the Monouchi is the Soko or bottom surface.
+The flanks or sides of the weapon are called the Sokumen.
+These three surfaces of the Monouchi are often used as striking or blocking surfaces.

 One of the common uses of the weapon is to effectively block a strike.
 This is often done by grasping the Tsuka in the palm of your hand such that your thumb is near the Tsuka Gashira.
 The Shomen rests against your forearm until the opposite end (Ushiro Atama) protrudes just past your elbow.
 The Tonfa is properly sized when the Ushiro Atama extends approximately one to two inches beyond your elbow when the Tonfa is held in this manner.